vickyrules/OIBSIP/Stopwatch/README.md

  (click on the above icon to Download the apk)

- Note :only for Android 10.0 (api 29) and above
+ Note : only for Android 10.0 (api 29) and above

  ## Screenshots